THE PAW PROJECT TEAM

 In her free time, she enjoys reading, crocheting and learning about animal behaviour and training.
 This includes clicker training her two cats, Sencha and Cleo, her dog Marty and her horse, Tesoro.

-Dr. Allan Simon is a co-founder of the Animal Hospital of the Rockaways, established in 1977.
+Dr. Allan Simon was a co-founder of the Animal Hospital of the Rockaways, established in 1977.
+He retired in 2019.
 He attended Cornell University as an undergraduate and also received his Doctor of Veterinary Medicine there in 1973.
 He is a member of the the Long Island Veterinary Medical Association, the New York State Veterinary Medical Society, the American Veterinary Medical Association, the New York City Veterinary Medical Association, Cornell Feline Health Center and the New York City Medical Reserve Corps.
 He enjoys his two children, sailing and tennis.
 In his off-time he volunteers with The Habitat for Humanity helping to rebuild Breezy Point NY, an area hard hit by super storm Sandy.
 He also volunteers at an animal shelter in Queens, NY.

 Dr. Stiles is passionate about helping animals and their families by providing excellent care and compassion to all of her patients, no matter how big or small.
 She has been working very hard since 2002 at increasing her knowledge and experience in Veterinary Behavior Medicine.
 She has achieved this by seeing over 600 behaviour cases and by completing a Clinical Masters degree in veterinary behavior medicine.
 Feline behavior cases are common place and she has seen the direct result of declawing on behavior.
 As a founding member of Vets without Borders Canada, Dr. Stiles has also been fortunate to work with people and animals around the world.
 She believes strongly in working for and with communities in need to foster the health and welfare of animals, people and the environments that sustain us all.